Malaysian on death row in Singapore for drug trafficking granted stay of execution

 Chief Justice Sundraresh Menon said that Pannir should “have a reasonable opportunity to take advice on whether he can mount a successful challenge”.

-During the hearing, Deputy Public Prosecutor Francis Ng candidly acknowledged that this would not have given Pannir much time to obtain advice on any options he had to appeal the execution of the sentence.
+During the hearing, Deputy Public Prosecutor Francis Ng "candidly" acknowledged that this would not have given Pannir much time to obtain advice on any options he had to appeal the execution of the sentence, said Chief Justice Menon.

 Lawyer Too Xing Ji came forward to represent Pannir on the hearing date itself, after learning about the case the night before.